Horse Riding in The USA: Top Destinations You Must Check Out

-The Lone Star State has horse riding traditions going back centuries and Horses have played a crucial part in its history.
-So if Western riding & an authentic cowboy lifestyle is what you’re looking to immerse in, Texas is definitely where you ought to go!
+The Lone Star State has horse riding traditions going back centuries and horses have played a crucial part in its history.
+If Western riding & an authentic cowboy lifestyle is what you’re looking to immerse in, Texas is definitely where you ought to go!

 In the nation’s biggest cattle state, you can find an abundance of excellent ranches where you can learn to work as a ranch hand and sharpen your riding skills where you and the horse would need to truly work as a team to herd cattle.

 If trail rides are more up your alley, rest assured that you can find plenty of them here too!
 Trail rides are usually done in small groups guided by an experienced wrangler through areas surrounded by Oak and Juniper trees.

 While there are countless trails that cater to beginner riders to skilled equestrians in this neck of the woods, there are 10 top trails that are considered exceptional which includes Copper Breaks State Park and The Davis Mountains State Park.

 Made famous by John Ford’s Western movies, the stunning terrains that Utah & Arizona shared have captured the hearts and eyes of millions across the world.
 This backdrop has become symbolic of the American West so it’s no wonder that many flocks to this part of the country to experience it for themselves.